sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### hostcfgd update
-   The hostcfgd watches for `kube_mode == kube_pending`.
-When set, stops the service, wait till service stops, set `kube_mode=kube_ready` and start the service.
-This ensures smooth transfer from local mode to kube mode and as well ensure service start precedes container start by kubernetes.
+   The hostcfgd watches for `kube_mode == kube_pending` and also set_owner change.
+In either case, if transition is required, it stops & starts the service.
+This ensures smooth transition across modes.

    ![](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/hostcfgd.png)